Trump says he will skip GOP presidential primary debates

 “Why would I allow people at 1 or 2% and 0% to be hitting me with questions all night?” he said in an interview in June with Fox News host Bret Baier, who will be serving as a moderator.
 Trump has also repeatedly criticized Fox, the host of the Aug.
 23 primetime event, insisting it is a “hostile network” that he believes will not treat him fairly.

-Trump had been discussing a number of debate counterprogramming options, including sitting for an interview with ex-Fox News host Tucker Carlson, who has been hosting a show on the website formerly known as Twitter.
-Carlson was spotted at Trump’s Bedminster, New Jersey, golf club ahead of the announcement, according to a person familiar with the visit who spoke on condition of anonymity because they were not authorized to discuss it.
-The New York Times reported Saturday the interview set to air Wednesday has already been taped.
+Trump had been discussing a number of debate counterprogramming options, according to people familiar with the discussions.
+He has taped an interview with ex-Fox News host Tucker Carlson, who has been hosting a show on the website formerly known as Twitter, according to one person who requested anonymity to discuss private planning.
+The interview is expected to air Wednesday.

 The idea had been one of several alternatives Trump had floated in conversations in recent weeks.
 They included possibly showing up in Milwaukee at the last minute or attending but sitting in the audience and offering live commentary on his Truth Social site.
 He had also discussed potentially calling into different networks to draw viewers from the debate, or holding a rally instead.